computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Instagram/readme.md

   - [News Feed Creation with Sharded Data](#news-feed-creation-with-sharded-data)
   - [Cache and Load balancing](#cache-and-load-balancing)

+Design a photo-sharing service like Instagram, where users can upload photos to share them with other users.

 Similar Services: Flickr, Picasa

-Difficulty Level: Medium

 ## Why Instagram